WE ARE GLAD YOU’RE HERE! WELCOME! WE OFFER YOU OUR THANKS AND SUPPORT.

 GA Youth Sponsor Coordinators’ Role

 The Sponsor Coordinators are your primary contacts for GA Youth and they support you in your role as Sponsor.
-They can be reached at (857) 263-3462 anytime during GA.
 At least one Sponsor Coordinator will be at each GA Youth-sponsored activity if you need to check in.
 Along with GA Chaplains and UUA staff, they will support your youth if something happens to you.

 Sponsor Coordinators Are Charged with